 in full ambush they lay waiting,

-skilled at fight and breaking neck,
+skilled at fighting and breaking necks,

-granting flesh for desecration.
+granted them flesh for desecration.

-to mix with kale and roasted child
+to mix with kale and roasted child.

-for the devils gut, a meal and ale,
+For the devils gut, a meal and ale,

 King James the fourth heard of it all